If you are in a relationship that is hurting you, it is important for you to know that the abuse is not your fault.

 - What people at school can you tell in order to be safe-teachers, principal, counselors?

 - What friends can you tell to help you remain safe?

 - If stranded, who could you call for a ride home?

-- Keep spare change, calling cards, number of the local shelter, number of someone who could help you and restraining orders with you at all times.
+- Keep some money, the number of the local dv program, the number of someone who could help you, and protection orders with you at all times.